Alicia Graf Mack: Career

 In 2011, Graf Mack rejoined the Ailey company, and danced the company premiere of Wayne McGregor's Chroma in 2013.
 She retired from the company in 2014.
 She rejoined Webster University, while teaching at Washington University as an adjunct.
 Three years later, she joined the faculty at University of Houston and was a visiting professor at Webster University.

 Graf Mack formed a dance collective, D(n)A Arts Collective, with her sister Daisha Graf, a commercial dancer.
 As a guest dancer, she had danced with Alonzo King LINES Ballet, and for Beyoncé, John Legend, Andre 3000 and Alicia Keys.
 She is also a contributor of Pointe Magazine, including the 2014 June/July cover story, which featured Ashley Murphy, Ebony Williams and Misty Copeland, all of whom are African-American ballet dancer.

 In 2018, it was announced that Graf Mack would take over as the Director of Dance Division at Juilliard School.
 She is the first woman of color and youngest person to hold this position.
 Later that year, following Arthur Mitchell's death, she performed a solo Mitchell choreographed on her at his memorial, at Mitchell's request.

-Beginning July 1, 2025, Mack became artistic director of the Alvin Ailey American Dance Theater, the largest modern dance company in the United States.
+Beginning July 1, 2025, Mack became artistic director of the Alvin Ailey American Dance Theater, the largest modern dance company in the United States.She credits her earlier experience as a dancer at Ailey, "the idea that your identity, body type and uniqueness are seen as an asset" as motivating one of her her goals as artistic director.
+"We have dancers of color, dancers who represent the beauty of the world in our company, in our schools — extremely diverse, and we always want to amplify and honor that to be an example for the rest of the field and the rest of the world."

 Personal life

-Graf Mack currently lives in New Jersey with her husband, Kirby Mack, who she met at Columbia and their two children.
+After living in New Jersey, Graf Mack currently lives in East St. Louis with her husband, Kirby Mack, whom she met at Columbia and their two children.